azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     !["conciergeplusapp search indexes.  chatmessages displays number of documents indexed."](media/2019-03-21-16-22-06.png "Documents Indexed")

-    Click on the index name.
+    Select the index name.
 You can test the searches by entering values in the **Query string** text box.

     !["Testing the chat message search.
 Show results of search.
 Indexes work."](media/2019-03-21-16-24-18.png "Testing Search Indexes")

-    Click on the **CORS** tab.
+    Select the **CORS** tab.
 Select **All** for the option.

     ![Index options for CORS are displayed.
 The All options is selected.](media/2019-06-22-17-59-36.png "CORS Options")

     >**Note**: The **All** setting allows search requests from other client applications to successfully execute.
 For a production application, you would choose the **Custom** option and enter the domain you will be receiving requests from.

-27. We need to capture the index query api key for the web.config files in the Visual Studio solution.
+29. We need to capture the index query api key for the web.config files in the Visual Studio solution.
     - On the Search service blade, select Keys on the left-hand menu.

       ![On the Search Service blade, Settings section, under Settings, Keys is selected.](media/image176.png 'Search Service blade, Settings section')